 Careers in Art History Internships

-If you are an undergraduate student currently enrolled at an educational institution in the USA or Canada (or currently on pause from your enrolled coursework), or if you recently graduated (within one year), and you are interested in learning more about how museums work, we encourage you to apply.
-We seek applicants from all backgrounds.
+You are encouraged to apply if you are an undergraduate student currently enrolled at an educational institution in the USA, Canada, or Mexico, or a recent graduate (within one year) and interested in learning more about how museums work.
+We seek applicants from all disciplines, concentrations, and backgrounds, particularly those who have not previously held internships at arts-related institutions.
 You do not need to have prior museum experience to apply.

-The program dates are Monday, November 9 – Friday, December 11, 2020.
-There will be a one week break for Thanksgiving, from November 23 – 27.
+The program dates are Monday, March 29 – Friday, April 30, 2021.
+There will be a one-week break from April 12 through April 16

-Zoom meetings will be held Mondays through Fridays, between 9am and 11am EST. It is expected that participants will attend all or most Zoom calls.
+Zoom meetings will be held Mondays through Fridays for two (2) hours each day (exact time TBD).
+It is expected that participants will attend all or most Zoom calls.

 All interns will be assigned a mentor for the duration of their internship.
 At the end of the internship, a career development and résumé-writing workshop will be provided, and all interns will make a brief presentation on a project they completed.